PrestonHamlin/scullsort/README.txt

     scullsort device.
-As such I incorporated it into the write function, restructured the blocking mechanism, and optimized the waiting somewhat by putting the reader to sleep for a lengthy period, since it will probably take multiple readers to free up enouth space and trigger a reorganizing of the buffer contents.
+As such I incorporated it into the write function, restructured the blocking mechanism, and optimized the waiting somewhat by putting the reader to sleep for a lengthy period, since it will probably take multiple readers to free up enough space and trigger a reorganizing of the buffer contents.